So you signed up for a Zumba class! Zumba is known for having its own unique dress code, unlike any other exercise program.

 On a carpeted floor, if the sole has too much grip, your foot might stick and cause you to twist your ankle or knee, or suffer a fall.
 If you do not have enough grip on a slippery floor, you might land ungracefully on your posterior.

 The spin spot is an important feature on dance sneakers for Zumba.
 It is a spot on the midsole, typically circular, that allows you to spin freely.
-Be sure to ensure that the show you choose has this important feature.

 The Material of the Shoe